delltaxa/octa-rat/README.md

 view - command | display picture ascii art in terminal (view pics/{imagename})<br/>
 show - command | open picture in a new window (show pics/{imagename})<br/>
 lshots - command | lists all pictures (lshots)<br/>

+# Warning

+This tool was made for educational purposes only I am not responible for any damage/harm on any devices blablabla.